Kush5429/Gramin-Arogya/README.md

 ## Usage
 Once the platform is up and running, users can sign up, select their location, and get connected to the nearest available doctor.
 They can also access pre-recorded media for common health issues and use the multilingual interface for ease of communication.

-## Contributing
-We welcome contributions from the community to improve Gramin Arogya.
-Please fork this repository and submit a pull request with your proposed changes.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

-## Contact
-For more information, visit our website: [Gramin Arogya](http://www.graminaarogya.com) or contact us at support@graminaarogya.com.